-The Council receives a federal formula grant from the Department of Health and Human Services every three years.
-The funds are used to fund and initiate programs and projects that fulfill the mission of the DD Act for individuals with developmental disabilities to achieve full citizenship and inclusion in the community through advocacy, capacity building, and systemic change.
+The Council receives a federal formula grant from the Department of Health and Human Services annually.
+The monies are used to fund and initiate programs and projects that fulfill the mission of the DD Act for individuals with developmental disabilities to achieve full citizenship and inclusion in the community through advocacy, capacity building, and systemic change.

 Some of our programs and initiatives include:

 Kentucky Partners in Policymaking

 The goal of Kentucky Partners in Policymaking (KPIP) is to accomplish productive partnerships between the people needing and utilizing services and those who form public policy.
 KPIP was founded on the belief that the most significant and lasting public policy decisions came from the efforts of those most affected by them, working together with public officials and policy experts.
 KPIP educates participants about present issues and best practices and teaches them about local, state and federal levels legislative processes of policymaking.
 The program sessions cover and are dedicated to specific topics presented by nationally known experts in their fields.
 Topics include History of Disabilities & Services, Inclusive Education, Kentucky’s Legislative Process, Social Engagement, Community Organizing, and Systems Change Advocacy.

 For more information on the KPIP Program - Click Here

 The Transportation Initiative is a project of the University of Kentucky's Human Development Institute.
 The Transportation Initiative seeks to provide comprehensive information and education on transportation options.
 Training material including video, audio, and print material may be found at the Transportation Initiative website.
 Topics include ADA Paratransit, NEMT, Hart-Supported Living, Ride Share, Blind Work Expense, K-TAP Kentucky Works Program and etc. View the link below for more information.